LucMayne/MERN-event-viewer/readme.md

 # SYSTEM REQUIREMENTS SPECIFICATION:

-## Functional Requiremnets:
+## Functional Requirements:
 1. Sign In:
    Users should be able to sign in with an email and password.
    If the users credentials are valid they should be redirected to the main page.
-   If the userrs credentials are invalid and error message should be displayed.
+   If the users credentials are invalid and error message should be displayed.
 2. Register Account:
    Users should be able to register an account with an email and password.
    If the users email does not end with '@gmail.com' or they don't enter a password an error message should be displayed.